7 Freight Shipping Trend Predictions for 2016

-4. Small, well run carriers will dominate regional markets
+4. Small, well-run carriers will dominate regional markets

-As freight shippers gain the ability to instantly check rates across hundreds to thousands of carriers in North America, well run regional carriers with the best rates and service will grow quickly to dominate specific regional markets.
+As freight shippers gain the ability to instantly check rates across hundreds to thousands of carriers in North America, well-run regional carriers with the best rates and service will grow quickly to dominate specific regional markets.

 5. Freight shipping costs for smaller manufacturers will fall

 Access to online freight marketplaces will reduce freight shipping costs and increase profitability for small to mid-sized manufacturing firms.
 Protective measures and contract terms with carriers provided by marketplaces such as Freightera will prevent surprise shipping charges that erode or eliminate profitability.
-Manufactures will use these marketplaces to get rates that were previously unavailable to smaller firms.
+Manufacturers will use these marketplaces to get rates that were previously unavailable to smaller firms.

 6. The future of transportation is renewable electric

 2016 will mark the turning point, where more and more manufacturers recognize the profits to be made, and the benefits of, being part of the winning trend of the future.
 Look to major advances in battery technology, the roll-out of new zero-emission short-haul trucks for last-mile delivery (especially in urban areas), and renewed pressure to electrify rail worldwide.